Winifred Austen: Artwork

 Austen painted many species of animals.
 She specialized in small mammals and aviaries.
 Being very precise in the details of her subjects, she was also very distinctive in the environment surrounding them.
 Going in depth on the colors of the leaves in the season she was inspired by adding in hundreds of buds to the tree that her subject was sitting in.

 Her style of artwork varied drastically.
 She loved to watercolor, paint with oil-based paints, and etch.
 Her artwork can be seen in beautiful vibrant colors to detailed grayscale etches.
 Most of her artwork shows the animals in day-to-day life, in which they are seen as harvesting food, grouped together in a community, flying in the sky, or hunting for food.
 This is unique to most artists at that time because she created images of her subjects in motion, not in a stand-still position.
 This helps the subjects and the environment interact with each other and feel fluid, even though it is a basic 2d etch or painting.

-One of her more detailed artwork, "Zebra Finches", truly shows how in depth she went with not only the subjects, but the environment too.
+One of her more detailed artwork, "Zebra Finches", shows how in depth she went with not only the subjects, but the environment too.
 The necks of the birds are finely lined black and white.
-There is detail and texture to show individual feathers in their breasts and spots on their wings and tails.
+There is detail and texture, to show individual feathers in their breasts and spots on their wings and tails.
 Not only are the birds painted with such detail, but the environment is too.
 The tree that the finches are on have leaves and flowers, in which you can see each leaf and petal distinctly.